NGustavo011/call-of-dutty-api/README.md

 ```

 This will start the server, and you can access the API locally.
 Access the Swagger documentation at http://localhost:PORT/api-docs in your browser, where PORT is the configured port for the server.

+## Clean Architecture
+Call of Duty API is built with a focus on the Clean Architecture principles to ensure separation of concerns, maintainability, and extensibility.

 ## Contribution
 Contributions are welcome!
 If you've found a bug or wish to add features to the API, feel free to submit a pull request.